-GET YOUR INFORMATION TOGETHER, INCLUDING:
+GFT YOUR INFORMATION TOGETHER, INCLUDING:

-FSA ID and password or other login information that the Department of Education may require.

-Create your FSA ID or reset your password at FSAID.ed.gov or through the myStudentAid app.

-- Social Security number or Alien Registration number if you are an eligible non-citizen. - Completed tax return and W2s or other income records. - Bank and investment account statements if applicable. - ☑ Untaxed income records, if applicable.
+- FSA ID and password or other login information that the Department of Education may require. - Create your FSA ID or reset your password at StudentAid.gov or through the myStudentAid app. - Social Security number or Alien Registration number if you are an eligible non-citizen. - ☑ Bank and investment account statements, if applicable. - ☑ Untaxed income records, if applicable.